Doris Foley Library for Historical Research: Landmark

+The library was listed in the National Register of Historic Places as a contributing property in the Nevada City Downtown Historic District in 1985.
+It was also individually listed in 1990.

 Architecture

 The building was designed in a Romanesque Revival architectural style by Weeks, the architect of several other Northern California Carnegie libraries.
 The seven room, single story plus basement building was constructed by Wilkerson using dark gray man-made stone, plus both rough and smooth concrete blocks, fabricated on location.
 It features a dark brick facade, now painted white, and a partially exposed cement foundation.
 A cement stairway leads from the road to the arched doorways.

 Two arched windows are situated in the foyer, the side one being smaller, and the larger front one being of stained glass depicting the lamp of knowledge.
 There are numerous other windows, rectangular in shape.

 The interior has not changed much in layout.
 It includes a black and white checkered floor.